adamyui/WallApp/README.md

 ## Getting Started

--Visit walkie-talk.com.
+-Visit <a href="https://walkie-talk.com">walkie-talk.com</a>.
 You'll see a list of audio players with sounds from the default location (Athens, GA)</br>
 -Click the location on/off switch</br>
 -Click the "listen" button</br>
 -listen to the sounds of your fellow humans</br>